-Kinesio tape, that colourful elastic athletic tape, has been used for over a decade in the treatment of musculoskeletal injuries.
+Kinesiology tape has become increasingly popular in the world of sports rehabilitation, but the colourful elastic athletic tape that has been used for over a decade in the treatment of musculoskeletal injuries.
 It probably became most popular after the 2008 Olympics, where it was donated to team therapists, which resulted in almost every athlete using it.
 The majority of the people who have used this tape LOVE it!
 However, the research on the effectiveness of the tape isn’t so wonderful.
-There have been hundreds of research studies done on kinesio tape, so we’ll examine some of the more recent systematic reviews that outline what exactly the tape has been proven to achieve.
+There have been hundreds of research studies done on Kinesiology tape, so we’ll examine some of the more recent systematic reviews that outline what exactly the tape has been proven to achieve.

 How the tape works

 Kinesiology tape is different from regular white athletic tape because it is flexible and allows for a full range of motion, (and it looks a lot cooler).
 It is designed to provide support to affected muscles and tissues.
 Below are other proposed functions of Kinesiology tape:

 - Overall, most studies show that Kinesiology taping for pain reduction, function, and proprioception is better than no treatment, yet it is no better or worse than other traditional treatment options (Choon Wyn Lim et al., 2015)

 - Good support for the reduction of pain in individuals with musculoskeletal injuries, (Montalvo et al., 2014)

 - Some support that it may improve pain-free range of motion (Taylor et al., 2014).